Story At-A-Glance

 Randall Lewis Center for Entrepreneurship

-Startempire Wire reported earlier this week that La Verne University is one among the four top universities of the Inland Empire region innovating and spending millions to set-up their entrepreneurship programs.
-Other universities that are pouring in millions of dollars to kick start their entrepreneurship programs include:
+Startempire Wire reported earlier this week that La Verne University is among the four top universities of the Inland Empire region innovating and spending millions to set up their entrepreneurship programs.
+Other universities that are pouring in millions of dollars to kick-start their entrepreneurship programs include:

 - UC Riverside